How this calculator works

 Common mistakes

-- Treating a percent input as if it were already a decimal.
+- treating a percent like it is already a decimal

 Before using the answer

-- Confirm whether the page returns a part, change, difference, or conversion.
+- Confirm the page type: of, change, decrease, difference, or conversion.

 Common questions